-The Executive Board of Viscom AG currently consists of three members: Dr. Martin Heuser (Technology), Volker Pape (Sales)

-and Dirk Schwingel (Finance).
+The Executive Board of Viscom AG currently consists of three members: Dr. Martin Heuser (Technology), Volker Pape (Sales) and Dirk Schwingel (Finance).
 The Executive Board is solely responsible for managing the company in compliance with the law, Articles of Association, standing rules, resolutions of the Supervisory Board and employment contracts.
-The primary tasks of the Executive Board are determining strategic alignment, managing the company, and planning, establishing and monitoring a risk management and a compliance system.
+The primary tasks of the Executive Board are determining the strategic alignment, managing the company and the Group, and planning, establishing and monitoring a risk management system and a compliance system.
 Furthermore, the Executive Board is required to consider diversity and in particular the fair inclusion of women in the process of filling management positions in the company.
-According to Code section 4.1.5 and section 76 (4) of the German Stock Corporation Act (AktG) in conjunction with section 25 (1) of the Introductory Act to the German Stock Corporation Act (EGAktG), Viscom AG's Executive Board is obliged to determine targets for the proportion of women in the two management levels below the Executive Board.
-The top two national management levels below Viscom AG's Executive Board have a total of 6 and 28 employees respectively.
-Currently 0 and 5 of these respectively are women.
-The proportion of women in the top two management levels below the Executive Board is therefore 0 % and 17.86 % respectively at this time.
-On 10 September 2015, after detailed discussion, the Executive Board of Viscom AG set a target of 0 % for the proportion of women in the top national management level and a target of 17.86 % for the management level below that.
-These targets are to be reached by or maintained until 30 June 2017 and were actually reached or maintained in the company's 2016 financial year.
-Employees are to be hired and promoted without regard to gender within these targets in the future, which has also been the case in the past.
+In accordance with section 76 (4) AktG, the Executive Board of Viscom AG has determined targets for the proportion of women in the two management levels below the Executive Board.
+The top two national management levels below Viscom AG's Executive Board have a total of 6 and 35 employees respectively.
+Currently 0 and 7 of these respectively are women.
+The proportion of women in the top two management levels below the Executive Board is therefore 0 % and 20 % respectively at this time.

+After detailed discussion, the Executive Board of Viscom AG passed a resolution on 31 May 2017 setting an unchanged target of 0 % for the proportion of women in the top national management level and 20 % for the management level below that.
+These targets are to be reached by or maintained until 30 June 2020.
+Employees are to be hired and promoted without regard to gender in the future, which has also been the case in the past.

-All members of the Executive Board are involved in the dayto-day management of the company and bear responsibility for operations.
+All members of the Executive Board are involved in the day-today management of the company and bear responsibility for operations.